golgotha/downtime-microservices/README.md

 # microservices application example

-The experimental project which shows a simple microservice architecture with Spring Cloud.
+The experimental project which shows a simple microservice architecture with Spring Cloud and Docker.

 To run the application you necessary to install docker.